TFS Gulf

 • IPO readiness

-By shifting to an 80% machine-led and 20% human-validated delivery model, at a fraction of the traditional cost.
+Deloitte’s answer: an 80% machine-led and 20% human-validated delivery model.

-Through their upcoming digital marketplace, E-Vardhan, Deloitte plans to offer affordable AI-assisted offerings for SMEs…helping them with GST compliance, inventory optimization, and tax opinions.
+Through its upcoming digital marketplace, E-Vardhan, Deloitte plans to offer AI-assisted solutions for SMEs, including:

 In an era of AI-driven layoffs…Deloitte is doing the opposite.